Example with custom classification of genotype hits

 Data preparation

-EBI through the ESGEM-AMR Staphylococcus subgroup.
-Phenotypic data were
+and EBI through the ESGEM-AMR Staphylococcus subgroup.
+Phenotypic data

-collated into a single table (one row per isolate).
-The genotype data
+were collated into a single table (one row per isolate).
+The genotype

-new marker.label column that includes the marker gene and its closest
+create a new variant.label column that includes the marker

 # Create the new marker.label column